Dear

 corporation in the first instance.

-v.
+Thirdly, in Eisner v.
 Macomber the U.S. Supreme Court

-Congress that it was barred from re-defining
+told Congress that it was barred from

 any terms that are used in the federal Constitution.

-“United States” occurs in several places, because it is
+“United States” occurs in several places,

-the entire purpose of that Constitution.
+to the entire purpose of that

-legislative attempt to re-define “United States” at
+the legislative attempt to re-define “United

-section 3002 is necessarily unconstitutional,
+3002 is necessarily unconstitutional, because

-violates the Eisner Prohibition.
+it violates the Eisner Prohibition.

 Fourthly, section 3002 also